mstksg/inCode/copy/entries/monad-plus-1.md

 -   Monads are just a way of chaining functions on objects, and of course, every object's chaining process is different.
 In fact there might be even more than one way to meaningfully chain functions on an object!
 -   One useful "chaining approach" is to model things as success-failure chains, where you are building something from successes, but if you fail once in the process, the entire process fails.
 An object that uses this approach/design pattern is called a MonadPlus.
 -   The Maybe object is one such example.
 We can define 'chaining' failable functions as functions that continue if the previous function succeeded, or propagate a failure if the previous function fails.
 A failable function, for a Maybe object, is a function `:: a -> Maybe b` or even `::
     Maybe b`.
+-   There is a common vocabulary for talking about MonadPlus concepts --- "return" means "succeed with this value", and "mzero" means "fail now".

--   We can "forget" we are using Maybe and in fact talk about/write for "general" MonadPlus's, with `return x` meaning "succeed automatically with `x` (if we haven't failed already)", and `mzero` meaning "fail now".
+-   Due to Haskell's polymorphism, we can "forget" we are using Maybe and in fact talk about/write for "general" MonadPlus's, with `return x` and `mzero` resulting in the appropriate success/fail objects.

 For the mean time, think about how it might make sense to chain operations on lists (ie, repeatedly applying functions `:: a -> [b]` to lists).